-- ¼ chop chopped green onions (Optional topping)
+- ¼ cup green onions (chopped - optional topping)

-- A few tablespoons of milk (Optional.
-If you prefer a thick and creamy ranch topping skip the milk.
+- 3 tbsp milk (optional - if you prefer a thick and creamy ranch topping skip the milk.
 If you prefer a pourable ranch-style dressing, you'll use the milk to thin out the sour cream until it reaches your desired consistency)

 - While the potatoes are cooking, mix together the sour cream, parsley, dill, salt and ½ teaspoon of garlic powder.
 If you prefer a thick and creamy topping, set it in the fridge for later use.
 If you prefer a thinner, more pourable topping, add a few tablespoons of milk until the desired consistency is reached.